osohq/oso/docs/auth-models/inheritance.rst

     significant repetition.
 We tried out a few strategies for representing common policy, but using it across many resource types.
 First, we wrote a custom rule that moved duplicated logic into one place.
-Then we used specializers & Polar's :ref:`application class` integration to condense our policy even further.
+Then we used specializers & Polar's application class integration to condense our policy even further.

 ..
 TODO